 Colds usually clear up on their own, but there are some important symptoms to keep an eye on.
 These symptoms may be a sign of a more serious illness, such as respiratory syncytial virus – or RSV – which can be dangerous for babies.

-If your child is over 3 months, contact your doctor if your baby experiences any of the following symptoms along with the cold:
+If your child is over 3 months, contact your pediatrician if your baby experiences any of the following symptoms along with the cold:

 - Fewer than normal wet diapers